tarakc02/tarakc02.github.io/index.md

 title: TS - Home
 ---

-<h1>TARAK SHAH</h1>
+<h1>TARAK SHAH</h1> Hi I'm Tarak.
+I work as a data analyst, but this site is
-Hi I'm Tarak.
-I work as a data analyst, but this site is just for fiddling around.
-The [r packages](/projects) page has some R packages I've developed.
-I can't commit to a regular blog, but sometimes I do little [write-ups](/mathgames).
+just for fiddling around.
+The [software](/projects) page has some R and Julia packages I've developed.
+Sometimes I do little [write-ups](/mathgames).

 Where else I can be found: